end2endzone/NonBlockingRTTTL/README.md

 }
 ```

+# Build / Install

+Please refer to file [INSTALL.md](INSTALL.md) for details on how installing/building the application.

+# Testing

+N/A.

+The library does not provide any unit tests.

 # Versioning

 We use [Semantic Versioning 2.0.0](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/end2endzone/NonBlockingRTTTL/tags).

 # Authors

 * **Antoine Beauchamp** - *Initial work* - [end2endzone](https://github.com/end2endzone)

 See also the list of [contributors](https://github.com/end2endzone/NonBlockingRTTTL/blob/master/AUTHORS) who participated in this project.

 # License